Drominito/Stridsvagn69420/Linux/Artix.md

 * tmpfs for everything that is unneccesary

 # Installing the base system
 Boot into the Artix Base ISO that you want to use.
 Set your timezone and keyboard layout, then proceed to boot into the Live ISO.
+Either login as root or login as artix, but then remember to use sudo for the system commands.

 ## Formatting the disk
 All computers that I know have UEFI enabled so there's no need for me to support legacy BIOS.
 This is the table I went with for my 128GB USB drive: